reiyua/RayRaysWordBingo/README.md

 # RayRaysWordBingo
 This was an inside joke where close friends tally my weird insult joke words and how many times I use each word.
 This comprises of a simple web app using Google Firebase's Hosting and Firestore

-Might add authentication to prevent spam bots and to identify bingo logs

 https://rayrayswordbingo.web.app

 Ask's user to fill in basic information to record Ray's moment.